 This immediately implies (\ref{eqnlimsupinequality}) for any sequence of minimizers $\{\gamma_\varepsilon\}_\varepsilon$ since $\mathcal{F}_\varepsilon[\gamma_\varepsilon]$ is bounded above by $F_\varepsilon[\gamma'_\varepsilon]$ for a curve $\gamma'_\varepsilon$ in Proposition \ref{proplimsupinequality}.
 For the proof, we construct suitable curves which are ``optimally bending'' as $\varepsilon\to0$ near the endpoints.
 Some ideas are similar to the author's previous paper \cite{Mi16}.

 In view of phase transitions, near the endpoints, the rescaled tangential angles are expected to be close to transition layers for the phase transition energy $\mathcal{F}_\varepsilon$.
-Hence, we consider the following ordinary differential equations:
+Hence, we consider the following ODEs:

 For any initial values $\varphi_\pm(0)\in\mathbb{R}$, these equations are solved uniquely and globally in $s\in\mathbb{R}$.
 When $\varphi_\pm(0)\in2\pi\mathbb{Z}$, the solutions are constant functions.
 In the case that $\varphi_\pm(0)=\pm\pi$, the solutions are represented as